Police release disturbing picture of day care worker dangling 5-year-old by her ankle

 Breaking News Emails

-Two Ohio day care workers were arrested Tuesday after they were caught on video doing nothing as older students bullied and assaulted a 5-year-old girl, said police, who also released a photo of one of the workers dangling the girl upside down by her ankle.
+Two Ohio day care workers were arrested Tuesday after they were caught on video doing nothing as older students bullied and assaulted a 5-year-old girl, police said, who also released a photo of one of the workers dangling the girl upside down by her ankle.

 Emma Dietrich, 31, and Joshua Tennant, 27, are facing child endangerment charges in connection with an Aug.
 13 incident.